Nordic Dynamics

 I do not look only at whether the current environment is producing results.
 I look at whether it is developing into a platform that leadership can rely on as usage expands, adoption grows, and analytical expectations become more demanding.

-A Fabric environment should not become harder to govern as it grows.
+A data environment should not become harder to govern as it grows.
 It should become more understandable, more deliberate, and more structurally aligned with the business.
 And that requires architecture with the design decisions that reflect how the organisation operates, how trust is established, and how future capability should be supported.

 This is where I focus my work.